Matatoki

 Matatoki is a locality on the Hauraki Plains of New Zealand.
 It lies on State Highway 26, south east of Thames and north of Paeroa.
 The Matatoki Stream runs from the Coromandel Range through the area to join the Waihou River.

-The Kopu sawmill, a few km north of Matatoki, closed at the end of June, 2008, with the loss of 145 jobs.
+The Kopu sawmill, a few kilometres north of Matatoki, closed at the end of June 2008, with the loss of 145 jobs.

 History

 The eastern bank of the Waihou River near Matatoki was the location for many Hauraki Māori pā, such as Oruarangi pā and Paterangi pā, which were likely first settled in the 1300s.
 Between the 1930s and 1960s, Oruarangi pā was an important archaeological site for Classic period Māori artifacts.